nevillegrech/EIP-1884-full-analysis/README.md

     }
 }
 ```
 Note that this contract would work if `LOGx` gas cost is reduced.
-According to the contract library analysis, the fallback function may fail due to anywhere between 2308 and 2438 gas.
+According to the contract-library analysis, the fallback function may fail due to anything between 2308 and 2438 gas.
 [Issue at Aragon](https://github.com/aragon/aragonOS/issues/549)

 ## How does the static analysis on contract-library.com work?

-Static program analysis is a technique that considers all program's behaviors without having to execute the program.
+Static program analysis is a technique that considers all of a program's behaviors without having to execute the program.
 Static analysis is generally thought to be expensive, but over the years we have developed techniques to counter this.
-Firstly, we developed new techniques in the area of "declarative program analysis", which simplifies implementations and make these analysis simpler.
-Secondly, we have applied our analysis at scale, which makes them worth the effort.
-Contract-library's internal analysis framework decompiles all smart contracts on the main Ethereum network and testnets to an IR representation, ameanable to analysis.
-The decompilation framework is described in our [ICSE 2019 paper](https://www.nevillegrech.com/assets/pdf/gigahorse-icse.pdf).
-Following this analysis, many "client analysis", are applied.
-These analyses all benefit from a rich suite of analysis primitives, such as gas cost analysis (similar to worst-case execution analysis), memory contents analysis, etc. that are instantiated and customized in each client analysis.
-Finally, we encode all our analysis, decompilers, etc. in a declarative language, and automatically synthesize a fast C++ implementation using [Soufflé](https://souffle-lang.github.io/).
+Firstly, we developed new techniques in the area of "declarative program analysis", which simplifies analysis implementations.
+Secondly, we have applied our analyses at scale, which makes them worth the effort.
+Contract-library's internal analysis framework decompiles all smart contracts on the main Ethereum network and most popular testnets to an IR representation, amenable to analysis.
+The decompilation framework is described in a [2019 research paper](https://www.nevillegrech.com/assets/pdf/gigahorse-icse.pdf).
+Following this analysis, many "client analyses", are applied.
+These analyses all benefit from a rich suite of analysis primitives, such as gas cost analysis (similar to worst-case execution analysis), memory contents analysis, etc. These are instantiated and customized in each client analysis.
+Finally, we encode all our analyses, decompilers, etc. in a declarative language, and automatically synthesize a fast C++ implementation using [Soufflé](https://souffle-lang.github.io/).

-The `FALLBACK_WILL_FAIL` static analysis is encoded in the following *simplified* datalog spec, deployed on contract-library.com:
+For illustration, the `FALLBACK_WILL_FAIL` static analysis is encoded in the following *simplified* datalog spec, deployed on contract-library.com:

 ```prolog
 % Restrict the edges that form the possible paths to those in fallback functions